Everything you need to know...

 International/EU: £14,895 for the course

-- Learn the key skills required for a range of building surveying professional roles.
+- Learn key skills for a range of professional building surveying roles.

-- Develop practical and theoretical knowledge and critical understanding of relevant issues and subjects.
+- Develop your practical and theoretical knowledge of the challenges that affect human-made environments.

 'This course provided a launch pad from which I was able to attain RICS and CIOB Chartership.
 I have since gone on to achieve my goal in becoming an independent building surveyor.'